SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-2-client-source.md

 When you create an TAXII 2 Client Source, you add it to a Hosted Collector.
 Before creating the Source, identify the Hosted Collector you want to use or create a new Hosted Collector.
 For instructions, see [Configure a Hosted Collector and Source](/docs/send-data/hosted-collectors/configure-hosted-collector).

-To configure an TAXII 2 Client Source:
+To configure a TAXII 2 Client Source:
 1. In Sumo Logic, select **Manage Data** > **Collection** > **Collection**.
 1. On the Collection page, click **Add Source** next to a Hosted Collector.
 1. Search for and select **TAXII 2 Client**.